BCSC 163: Syllabus

 How to prepare for classes

 Come to class having read everything that is assigned for that class period, and having completed any assignments that are assigned for that class period.
-You’ll find readings and assignments on the Schedule/Checklist for the relevant module.
+You’ll find readings and assignments on the Schedule/Checklist, as well as in each of the Blackboard Ultra Module Folders.
 Be ready for discussion!
 Please know that this class respects and welcomes students of all backgrounds and abilities, and that I invite you to talk with me about any concern or situation that affects your ability to participate in class or complete your academic work successfully.

 Using the schedule/checklist

-The Schedule/Checklist is a Google Spreadsheet where I have broken the class down into individual activities, such that each reading, assignment, and class has its own “checkbox”; this is intended to help you make sure you’re on track.
-For classes, readings, and assignments, where possible, I provide a direct link to the relevant materials, but for activities that are on Blackboard, you’ll have to log in to our course page on Blackboard to access them.
+The schedule/checklist is a Google Spreadsheet where I have broken the class down into individual activities, such that each reading, assignment, and class has its own “checkbox”; this is intended to help you make sure you’re on track.
 I also provide an estimate of how much time you should plan to spend on each activity.
 This is of course just an estimate, but if you are finding that you are spending a LOT more time on readings/activities than is listed on the schedule, please reach out to me!

 What if you need to miss a class?